awnumar/memguard/examples/README.md

     ```

 3. Optionally add benchmarks under your test function.

 4. Add a comment above your test function, substituting your chosen licence code.

     ```go
     /* [Apache-2.0] Skit :: Jon Snow <jon@beyondthe.wall> */
     ```

+5. Add your program to the end of the [programs](#programs) section of this document.

 ## Licencing